 The primary source of the energy observed by satellites, is the Sun.
 The amount of the Sun’s energy reflected depends on the roughness of the surface and its albedo, which is how well a surface reflects light instead of absorbing it.
 Snow, for example, has a very high albedo and reflects up to 90% of incoming solar radiation.
 The ocean, on the other hand, reflects only about 6% of incoming solar radiation and absorbs the rest.
 Often, when energy is absorbed, it is re-emitted, usually at longer wavelengths.
 For example, the energy absorbed by the ocean gets re-emitted as infrared radiation.

 All things on Earth reflect, absorb, or transmit energy, the amount of which varies by wavelength.
 Everything on Earth has a unique spectral “fingerprint,” just as your fingerprint is unique to you.
 Researchers can use this information to identify different Earth features, as well as different rock and mineral types.
 The number of spectral bands detected by a given instrument, its spectral resolution, determines how much differentiation a researcher can identify between materials.

 For more information on the electromagnetic spectrum, with companion videos, view NASA's Tour of the Electromagnetic Spectrum.

-Sensors, or instruments, onboard satellites and aircraft use the sun as a source of illumination or provide their own source of illumination, measuring the energy that is reflected back.
-Sensors that use natural energy from the sun are called passive sensors; those that provide their own source of energy are called active sensors.
+Sensors, or instruments, aboard satellites and aircraft use the Sun as a source of illumination or provide their own source of illumination, measuring the energy that is reflected back.
+Sensors that use natural energy from the Sun are called passive sensors; those that provide their own source of energy are called active sensors.

 Passive sensors include different types of radiometers (instruments that quantitatively measure the intensity of electromagnetic radiation in select bands) and spectrometers (devices that are designed to detect, measure, and analyze the spectral content of reflected electromagnetic radiation).
 Most passive systems used by remote sensing applications operate in the visible, infrared, thermal infrared, and microwave portions of the electromagnetic spectrum.
 These sensors measure land and sea surface temperature, vegetation properties, cloud and aerosol properties, and other physical attributes.
 Most passive sensors cannot penetrate dense cloud cover and thus have limitations observing areas like the tropics where dense cloud cover is frequent.